 But the start of the coronavirus outbreak hasn’t been easy for the company, with toilet paper and medical supplies going out of stock, deliveries slowing down, Amazon Fresh grocery shipment windows becoming scarce, and Amazon needing to fight off price gouging and counterfeits for much-needed products like hand sanitizer and masks.
 Earlier this month, the company’s delivery system for Prime Now, Amazon Fresh and Whole Foods services suffered a significant glitch that forced some customer orders to be delayed or canceled.

-have also started raising concerns about working conditions in fulfillment centers, with fears that an outbreak in a warehouse could sicken many employees and potentially weaken operations.
-Last week, the company disclosed its in a US warehouse and temporarily shut down the Queens, New York, delivery center where the employee was located.
+Warehouse workers and their supporters have also started raising concerns about working conditions in fulfillment centers, with fears that an outbreak in a warehouse could sicken many employees and potentially weaken operations.
+Last week, the company disclosed its first coronavirus case in a US warehouse and temporarily shut down the Queens, New York, delivery center where the employee was located.

 Amazon’s leaders are trying to show they’re up to the monumental task, and the company moved quickly this past week to make big changes to react to the surge in demand.

-Looking to allay customers’ concerns that their items won’t be delivered, the company last Monday announced plans to raising overtime pay, as well.more part-time and full-time US hourly employees to staff warehouses and run delivery routes.
-It followed that announcement with plans last Tuesday to prioritize shipments into its warehouses of and prevent all other new shipments from coming in.
-Over the weekend, Amazon said it’s
+Looking to allay customers’ concerns that their items won’t be delivered, the company last Monday announced plans to hire 100,000 more part-time and full-time US hourly employees to staff warehouses and run delivery routes.
+It followed that announcement with plans last Tuesday to prioritize shipments into its warehouses of medical supplies and household staples and prevent all other new shipments from coming in.
+Over the weekend, Amazon said it’s raising overtime pay, as well.

 Walmart, the largest retailer in the US, has also announced plans to ramp up hiring and boosted workers’ pay during the crisis

 “We’re providing a vital service to people everywhere, especially to those, like the elderly, who are most vulnerable.
-People are depending on us,”on Amazon’s company blog over the weekend.
+People are depending on us,” Amazon founder and CEO Jeff Bezos wrote on Amazon’s company blog over the weekend.